msfrey/msfrey.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: I make a living implementing the things I learn
 ---

 This blog has no theme, though is generally about the things that I've learned.
 These are notes for me; if there are mistakes in them, please let me know.